sanity-io/sanity-plugin-aprimo/README.md

 This plugin allows you to open the Aprimo DAM asset selector from your studio and save those chosen assets and renditions in your Sanity documents.

 NOTE: To take advantage of assets that aren't public renditions, you will need to authenticate requests from the studio.
 Because CORS isn't possible with Aprimo, you will need to set up a proxy to route authentication requests (this proxy endpoint can be configured from the studio).
-We've set up a quickstart example for that [here](https://github.com/sanity-io/example-sanity-proxy).
+Your proxy endpoint should be able to route requests from the studio to https://your-tenant-name.aprimo.com/api/oauth/create-native-token.
+If you are using serverless functions or Next.js and would rather route all requests according to an `X-URL` header, we've set up a quickstart example for that [here](https://github.com/sanity-io/example-sanity-proxy).

 ## Installation